FAQ

 Where are the aid stations along each route?

 Our goal is to keep our riders comfortable and safe, so we offer aid stations every 15-18 miles.
-All Aid Stations are stocked with water, sports drinks, nutrition bars and other energizing foods!
+All Aid Stations are stocked with water, Skratch hydration products , nutrition bars and other energizing foods!
 If you need or prefer a specific nutritional or hydration item while riding, please bring that with you.
 Note: Hydration stations will ONLY provide water and hydration mix, please stock your jersey with nutrition accordingly.

 Will I be able to refill my own water bottle at the aid stations?

-Yes, there are self-serve, no touch water coolers at each aid station.
+Yes, there are self-serve, water coolers serving Eldorado Natural Springs Water at each aid station.

 Will there be first aid stations?